Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Review: The kinematic mesh and zeros at tree-level

-We can represent the necessary kinematic data for an $n$-point scattering process using the tree-level ``momentum disk,'' drawn on the \textit{l.h.s.} of \cref{fig:5point-pol+6pointmesh}.
-On the boundary of the disk, we draw $n$ marked points, and we label the segments between them by null external momenta.
-Each full triangulation corresponds to a Feynman diagram in Tr$(\phi^3)$ theory, with chords $X_{i,j}$ representing inverse propagators, and the amplitude is obtained by summing over all possible triangulations.
-Similarly, NLSM amplitudes correspond to even-angulations of the disk \cite{Arkani-Hamed:2024yvu}.
+The kinematic data for an \(n\)-point scattering process can be encoded in the tree-level ``momentum disk'' (\textit{l.h.s.} of \cref{fig:5point-pol+6pointmesh}).
+The boundary has \(n\) marked points, with segments labeled by null external momenta.
+Each triangulation corresponds to a Tr\((\phi^3)\) Feynman diagram, with chords \(X_{i,j}\) as inverse propagators, and the amplitude follows by summing over all triangulations.
+NLSM amplitudes instead arise from even-angulations of the disk~\cite{Arkani-Hamed:2024yvu}.

-In this work, we'll also find it useful to organize both planar and non-planar kinematic data with the tree-level ``kinematic mesh''; see the \textit{r.h.s.} of \cref{fig:5point-pol+6pointmesh} for examples.
-Each vertex in the mesh belongs to an $X$, and each diamond is labeled by a $c_{i,j}$ whose indices match the $X_{i,j}$ at the bottom of its diamond.
-We can then read off the relation in \cref{eq:nonplan-rel} for any $c_{i,j}$ by summing the two $X$'s at the top and bottom of its diamond and subtracting by the two $X$'s on the left and right.
+Planar and non-planar data can also be organized using the tree-level ``kinematic mesh''~\cite{Arkani-Hamed:2019vag} (\textit{r.h.s.} of \cref{fig:5point-pol+6pointmesh}).
+Each mesh vertex corresponds to an \(X\), and each diamond is labeled by a \(c_{i,j}\) whose indices match the \(X_{i,j}\) at its base.
+The relation for \(c_{i,j}\) is obtained by summing the two \(X\)’s at the top and bottom of the diamond and subtracting the two on the sides.